 Just as with (the soon to be gone) standard incandescent light bulbs, circline lamps use wattages to measure how much power is used to light a bulb.
-By comparison, circular CFL bulbs emit the same amount of light (lumens) while using less power than incandescents.
+By comparison, the circular fluorescent lights emit the same amount of light (lumens) while using less power than incandescents.
 A circline light bulb of only 13 watts can replace a 60 watt incandescent bulb and has an output of 650-900 lumens.
 The wattage of the bulb also determines the diameter of the bulb which in turn determines if it will fit the fixture.
 So unlike standard spiral CFLs you may not be able to go up or down in wattage range because it will affect the size of the bulb possibly rendering it unusable with your fixture.

 Color Temperatures Are the Same as Standard CFLs

 Color temperatures represent how bright a bulb is.
 Circular fluorescent bulbs can range in color from warm white to the brightest daylight just like standard compact fluorescent lights.
 Color specifics are all varying shades of white: